-Cook on high until rice is done or preferred texture and liquid is evaporated during cooking the rice approximately 1 hour.
+Cook on high until rice is done or the preferred texture and liquid are evaporated during cooking the rice for approximately 1 hour.

-Next add shredded cheese, green onions, diced tomato to the top of the crockpot mixture and cook for about 10 minutes until the cheese is melted.
+Next, add shredded cheese, green onions, and diced tomato to the top of the crockpot mixture and cook for about 10 minutes until the cheese is melted.

 Serve in bowls with preferred toppings.